daniellalemos/Data_projects/README.md

 ### Deep Learning
   - Basic fundamental concepts of deep learning.
   - Project focused on classifying handwritten digits.
+  - Project focused on classifying clothes images.
+  - Project focused on classifying customer churn.

 ### Data Analysis
   -  Project that gives valuable insights into a company sales using Power BI.

 ### SQL
   - Analyse of a movies database using SQL queries.

+### Statistics
+  -  Analysis of health insurance data.
+  -  Explored the influence of demographic factors on individual medical expenses charged by health insurance.